 Culture and identification of the bacteria from tissue samples such as lymph nodes, liver or spleen, blood, exudates ulcers.

 Serology to look for the presence of antibodies in the blood serum.
-It can take a while for antibodies to develop, so if your cat is tested early, the result may be negative.
+The result may be negative if your cat is tested early as it can take some time for antibodies to develop.

-The polymerase chain reaction (PCR) test is used to detect minute amounts of DNA or RNA which can identify the bacteria when the above tests are inconclusive.
+The polymerase chain reaction (PCR) test to detect minute amounts of DNA or RNA which can identify the bacteria when the above tests are inconclusive.

-Antibiotics are used to treat tularemia in cats.
-The course lasts for 14 days and during this period your cat should be isolated to avoid spreading the infection.
+Antibiotics for 14 days and during this period your cat must be in isolation to avoid spreading the infection.
 Medical personnel and pet owners will need to take extra precautions while caring for a cat who has tularemia.

-Supportive care such as fluids to treat dehydration may be required during treatment.
+Supportive care such as fluids to treat dehydration and nutritional support.

 How can cats pass on tularemia to humans?